 Some book bloggers might choose to avoid running a website.
 Booktube is the term used by book vloggers on YouTube.
-Bookstagram is the hashtag on Instagram, and the detailed reviews in captions often are written by those who use Instagram as a blogging platform.
-Detailed Goodreads reviews and booktok posts on TikTok could also be considered book blogging and vlogging in their own way.
+Bookstagram is the hashtag on Instagram, and the detailed reviews in captions often are written by those who use Instagram as a blogging platform – though in recent months, reels have taken off and are promoted more than photo posts.
+Detailed Goodreads reviews and booktok posts on TikTok (which can be cross-posted to reels) could also be considered book blogging and vlogging in their own way.

 My posts on book blogging basics

 How I Review Books | How I Rate Books | My Blogging Fails | Why I Started My Blog

 I Took a Break from Blogging – Here’s Why | I Took ANOTHER Break from Blogging – Here’s Why